 Exclusivity Without Patents: The New Frontier of FDA Regulation for Genetic Materials

 Date Written: March 11, 2012

-Over the last twenty years, the legal and scientific academic communities have been embroiled in a debate about patent eligibility of genetic materials.
-The stakes for both sides couldn’t be higher.
-On one hand are the potential multi-billion dollar profits on the fruits of research (from newly discovered genes) and on the other is the ability of scientists to continue and expand research into the human genome as well as patients’ access to affordable diagnostic and therapeutic modalities.
-This debate is currently pending before the Supreme Court which has under consideration petition for certiorari in Ass’n for Molecular Pathology v.
+Over the last twenty years, the legal and scientific academic communities have been embroiled in a debate about the patent eligibility of genetic materials.
+The stakes for both sides could not be higher.
+On one hand are the potential multi-billion dollar profits on the fruits of research (from newly discovered genes), and on the other is scientists’ ability to continue and expand research into the human genome to improve patients’ access to affordable diagnostic and therapeutic modalities.
+This debate is currently pending before the Supreme Court, which is considering a petition for certiorari in Ass’n for Molecular Pathology v.
 U.S. Patent & Trademark Office.
 Both sides have legitimate concerns.
 Given the unique nature of DNA, patents that broadly cover genetic materials and prevent their use (except by the license of the patentee) create insurmountable roadblocks for future research.
 However, denying exclusive rights to the fruits of laborious and costly research will remove the necessary incentives for investment in these endeavors, thus delaying scientific and medical discoveries.

 Keywords: DNA, genetics, patents, FDA, exclusivity, incentivizing research

 Suggested Citation: Suggested Citation